Santa Anna (Comanche)

 Santa Anna (c.
-1800 – 1849) was a Native American war chief of the Penateka tribe of the Comanche Indians.
+1800 – 1849) was a war chief of the Penateka tribe of the Comanche.

 Early life

 Santa Anna was a member of the Penateka division of the Comanche tribe in the same area as the war chiefs Buffalo Hump and Yellow Wolf.
 Santa Anna, "a large, fine-looking man with an affable and lively countenance," rose to prominence in the years following the Texas Revolution.
 He was the father of Carne Muerto, later a war chief of the Quahadi tribe of Comanche.

 Great Raid of 1840

 Following the deadly Council House Fight, where the Comanche felt that the Whites had slaughtered their envoys despite the promise of the white treaty flag, conflict between Comanches and migrating Anglo-Texans had become increasingly frequent.
 Santa Anna advocated armed and bitter resistance to the white invasion of the Comancheria and gained prominence in San Antonio in 1840.
 For approximately the next five years he joined Buffalo Hump and a number of other war chiefs in conducting a series of raids and attacks on Anglo settlements, including the Great Raid of 1840, during which the Comanche burned two cities and raided all the way to the sea.

 Though tracing his direct involvement with any sort of precision is today impossible, Santa Anna probably took part in the raids on Linnville and Victoria in 1840, and may have been present at the Battle of Plum Creek.
 Prior to 1845, he was firmly identified with the faction of his tribe that opposed accommodation with Whites.